-Medical Marijuana Will Be Legal in Illinois Come Next Year
+Medical Marijuana Soon to Be Legalized in Illinois

 Beginning January 1, 2014, Illinois will join the ranks of several other states that have legalized the use of marijuana for medical purposes.
 The legislation that made it possible - otherwise known as the Compassionate Use of Medical Cannabis Pilot Program Act - is merely the latest example of the growing shift in public sentiment regarding the decriminalization of marijuana possession and use in certain situations.